Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Related Work

-Instruction following in the context of text summarization expands upon work in query-focused summarization \cite{zhong2021qmsum,vig-etal-2022-exploring,yang2023exploring} and controllable summarization more broadly \cite{he-etal-2022-ctrlsum, 10.1162/tacl_a_00575, bao2023gemini, ribeiro2023generating, ravaut2023promptsum}.
-Such work has explored what to condition upon for summarization \cite{dou-etal-2021-gsum}, ranging from discourse units \cite{adams-etal-2023-generating}, questions in varying granularity \cite{narayan2023conditional,pagnoni-etal-2023-socratic}, and target audiences and writing styles~\citep{pu2023chatgpt}.
-Closely related to work on query-focused summarization is the task of long-form question answering \cite{fan2019eli5}, and recent work has benchmarked current models and metrics with a focus on completeness and factuality \cite{xu2023critical}.
-In this work, we explore controllability in the context of instructions, which encompasses queries as well as other possible user request categories such as output format.
+\paragraph{Instruction-Following Evaluation} \citet{NEURIPS2022_b1efde53} introduce InstructGPT, which learns to follow instructions by aligning to human preference feedback and builds on earlier alignment work in summarization \cite{SummHumanFeedback}.
+Following \citet{NEURIPS2022_b1efde53}, a line of work~\cite{wang-etal-2023-self-instruct, pmlr-v202-zhou23g, zeng2024evaluating} has investigated methods of improving and benchmarking the instruction-following capabilities of LLMs.
+Regarding text summarization, instruction-following text summarization expands upon work in query-focused summarization \cite{zhong2021qmsum,vig-etal-2022-exploring,yang2023exploring,pagnoni-etal-2023-socratic}, aspect-based summarization~\citep{10.1162/tacl_a_00632, pu2023summarization, yang-etal-2023-oasum}, and controllable summarization more broadly \cite{dou-etal-2021-gsum,he-etal-2022-ctrlsum, 10.1162/tacl_a_00575, bao-etal-2023-gemini, ribeiro-etal-2023-generating, ravaut2023promptsum,adams-etal-2023-sparse,adams-etal-2023-generating,narayan2023conditional,pagnoni-etal-2023-socratic,pu-demberg-2023-chatgpt}.
+Closely related to work on query-focused summarization is the task of long-form question answering \cite{fan2019eli5}, and recent work has benchmarked current models and metrics with a focus on completeness and factuality \cite{xu-etal-2023-critical}.
+In this work, we explore controllability in the context of instructions.
+Compared with query-focused summarization, our task format allows for more complex use cases where the information queries can be combined with other user request categories such as the output format. \citet{wang-etal-2023-instructive} extends query-focused summarization and curates an instructive dialog summarization dataset.
+The most relevant work to our study is \citet{skopek-etal-2023-towards}, which develops a dataset consisting of human annotations on instruction-summary pairs.
+However, their evaluation focuses only on the instruction-following capacities, while our human evaluation is multi-dimensional and puts more focus on the models' text summarization capabilities.